Züsch and the Züsch Castle are first mentioned in documents in 1222; around 1300 the smelter and stamp mill in the Allbachtal - the Züscher Hammer.

 The factory was abandoned in 1852 due to unprofitable production and unfavorable sales conditions.
 This ended the approximately 150-year iron industry at the Züscher Hammer.

 open again on Sundays between 10:00 a.m. and 4:00 p.m. from June 20, 2021!

-The area with water wheel, coal mine and information boards is accessible all year round.On 8.9.2019 Day of the open monument with demonstrations and supporting program!Information: zuescher-hammer.de
+The site with a water wheel, charcoal kiln and information boards is accessible all year round.

 September 1, 2019

 The owner of Züsch is mentioned for the first time in 1225 - "Knight Symon von Sussaü" -; he lived in a castle there.
 Around 1300 it came into the possession of those from Hunolstein, from 1437 to 1776 Züsch belonged to the rear county of Sponheim as "Palatinate-Baden".
 Züsch was completely destroyed in 1504.
 The Reformation was introduced before 1569: 20 families lived in Züsch in 1574.
 Around 1606 the village consisted of two parts - the upper and the lower - with 6 and 7 houses respectively After the 30-year war, the castle and village of Züsch fell victim to complete destruction again in 1635.
 It was not until the beginning of the 18th century that the population began to increase Territory under Margrave Karl Friedrich The French occupied the area in 1792.
 It became French territory in 1797 before being assigned to the Kingdom of Prussia in 1815.
 The in The Lutheran church erected in 1724 was replaced in 1836/37 by the new building of today's Protestant church.
 Built in 1783/84 in the baroque style, the cath.
 The church was expanded in 1848/51 and 1910/11 and is now one of the oldest churches in the area.
 In 1972 the 750th anniversary of the town was celebrated.
 Source: text information board